Beyond ClojureScript: Elm

 Working in a safe language

-I’m on the opinion that UI development is an area where a good type system is perhaps even more helpful than for backend services.
+I’m of the opinion that UI development is an area where a good type system is perhaps even more helpful than for backend services.
 UIs are very complex, they typically consists of a pretty complete model of the backend plus having to deal with all the human interaction complexities.
 The human interaction part is especially troubling, since its very hard to write tests for these.
 What you end up with is large parts of your code untested, which in turn exposes the biggest weakness of dynamic languages, lack of refactor-ability.
 I have terribly low confidence in my ClojureScript code and this fear is constantly fed by the face-palm bugs I push to production.
-Its not a good place to be.
+It’s not a good place to be.

 A common theme in this blog series is me trying to explain to Clojurists what its like to work in a strongly typed language, and in this case a language with controlled effects.
 Its hard to convey how big deal this is for your productivity and the quality of the resulting code.
 Many Clojurists does not have previous experience with ‘proper’ typed languages, and have the same knee-jerk response to type systems as many JS developers.
 Working with a language like Elm is different and you owe it to yourself to give it a try.
 The level of confidence it gives you and the productivity boost in refactoring your code is palpable.
-To me personally, its like taking a heavy load of my shoulders, freeing my mind to work unencumbered.
+To me personally, its like taking a heavy load off my shoulders, freeing my mind to work unencumbered.
 I no longer feel crushed by the weight of having to keep all subtle details of what might break in my head and leave the bookkeeping to my buddy, the compiler.

 Elm (like Haskell) take safety further and tracks side effecting functions in the type system.
 This facility takes the confidence in your code to yet another level.
 Its no longer possible to sneak in side-effecting code into functions without explicitly pointing it out in the type signature.
 Once the benefits of this dawns on you, it can be hard to consider going back to the mayhem of unsafe languages.